-Entry requirements tell you what qualifications and/or experience you need to be considered for a place in a postgraduate course.
+Entry requirements tell you what qualifications or experience qualify you for a place in a postgraduate course.

 - have undertaken higher education level study at an Australian institution, or

 - have undertaken study overseas at a level recognised as equivalent to Australian higher education level study